Low-moisture method

 Vacuum again

-After the baking soda has sat long enough and the mattress is dry, vacuum the mattress again with the upholstery attachment.
-Move slowly to remove powder from the surface, seams, and quilting.
+After the baking soda has sat long enough and the mattress is dry, vacuum again with the upholstery attachment.
+Move slowly to remove powder from the surface, especially around seams and quilted areas.

 Add a clean mattress protector